MicrosoftDocs/nav-content/dynamics-nav-app/projects-how-use-resources.md

 ---
-title: Record and Adjust Resource Usage and Prices| Microsoft Docs
+title: Record and Adjust Resource Usage and Prices
 description: Describes how you can record the resource usage or consumption associated with a job, to keep track and manage costs, prices, and work types.
 services: project-madeira
 documentationcenter: ''